Tomobobo710/SimpleChatJS/README.md

 - Real-time streaming responses
 - Clean, dark-mode interface
 - Message history and chat management

-### File-based Storage
-- All settings and chat info stored locally
-- No browser or os-side storage at all
-- Portable

 ### Model Context Protocol (MCP) Support
 - Connect to MCP servers for enhanced AI capabilities